 Pavla Beranová on Paradise Lost

-From 2021-24 we’re assembling a group of sixteen Associate Artists who’ll make and create works for the musicians of Stichting Ensemble Klang.
-The Associate Artists come from multiple disciplines and backgrounds and are an integral part of our organisation, giving shape to our output for the coming years.
-We asked each of our Associate Artists about their own favourite work.
+From 2021-24 we’re assembling a group of sixteen Associate Makers who’ll make and create works for the musicians of Stichting Ensemble Klang.
+The Associate Makers come from multiple disciplines and backgrounds and are an integral part of our organisation, giving shape to our output for the coming years.
+We asked each of our Associate Makers about their own favourite work.
 Here, lighting artist Pavla Beranová talks about Paradise Lost.

 My favourite projects are those where I feel a shared vision with the other creators from the very beginning.
 When the image we want to work towards seems crystal clear and all we have to do is to materialize it.
 This is exactly what happened when we entered the Energiehuis turbine hall in Dordrecht one spring day in 2015 with choreographer Samir Calixto.
 The back wall of the space was made up of large windows overlooking a remarkable red brick tower surrounded by greenery.
 But I saw in them a future huge black mirror and a lone figure looking out at the silent audience from a depth multiplied by the reflection.
 The figure of the devil from Milton’s Paradise Lost, which Samir and I had just started working on at that moment.